-23. Mr Debus had additional charges against him in relation to using funds to produce the documents.

-24. Ms Mansell-Green, who is an elected member of the Appellant's NEC, was appointed chair of the p to hear the disciplinary charges against the Respondents.
-The other members of the panel were Mar Merrinell and Mark Clifford, who were also NEC members at the time.
-The hearing took place over nine d 14-16 May 2008, 18-20 March 2009, 21 April 2009 and 16-17 July 2009.
-At the start of the session on 21 2009 the Chair of the panel said that after considering the evidence that had already been submitted the had decided to strike out allegation number 3.
+- 23. Mr Debus had additional charges against him in relation to using funds to produce the documents. - Ms Mansell-Green, who is an elected member of the Appellant's NEC, was appointed chair of the to hear the disciplinary charges against the Respondents.
+The other members of the panel were Man Merrinell and Mark Clifford, who were also NEC members at the time.
+The hearing took place over nine de 14-16 May 2008, 18-20 March 2009, 21 April 2009 and 16-17 July 2009.
+At the start of the session on 21 and decided to strike out allegation number 3.
 Mr Freeman, in summing up the union's case, accepted that had been no racist intent on the part of any of the four Respondents.
-The panel found that allegations 1 a were proved.
+The panel found that allegations 1 awere proved.
 In respect of allegation 1 the panel concluded that by producing a leaflet that had given a offence the Respondents had been in breach of the union's aims and objectives and rules which provide the members are to be treated with dignity and respect.
 Ms Mansell-Green's evidence before the tribunal was the Respondents were not racist but that they had been careless.
-It was accepted that there had been no racist intent on their part.
+It was accepted that there had been no intent on their part.
 The tribunal made a finding that